 - Option 1 - Direct Vetting: High-risk chemical facilities (or their designees) may submit certain information about affected individuals through a PSP Application located in CSAT.

 - Option 2 - Use of Vetting Conducted under Other Department of Homeland Security (DHS) Programs: High-risk chemical facilities (or their designees) may submit information (via the PSP Application in CSAT) about affected individuals possessing the appropriate credentials to enable the Agency to electronically verify the affected individuals’ enrollments in other DHS programs.

-- Option 3 - Electronic Verification of Transportation Worker Identification Card (TWIC): High-risk chemical facilities (or their designees) can use electronic readers, like TWIC readers, to verify the validity of existing credentials.
+- Option 3 - Electronic Verification of Transportation Worker Identification Credential (TWIC®): High-risk chemical facilities (or their designees) can use access control solutions, like electronic TWIC® readers or Physical Access Control Systems, to verify the validity of existing credentials.

 - Option 4 - Visual Verification: High-risk chemical facility may identify individuals with terrorist ties using any federal screening program that periodically vets individuals against the Terrorist Screening Database (TSDB) if:

 - The federal screening program issues a document or credential.

 - The high-risk chemical facility is presented a credential or document by the affected individual.

 - The high-risk chemical facility verifies the credential or document is current in accordance with its security plan.

 Note: In December 2014, Congress noted in Section 2102(d)(2)(B)(ii) of the Protecting and Security Chemical Facilities from Terrorist Attacks Act of 2014, Pub.
 L. No. 113-254, that facilities choosing to meet RBPS 12(iv) via Option 4 - Visual Verification should know that a visual inspection of credentials has inherent limitations and provides less security value than the other options available.
 Therefore, facilities should consider other means of verifying a credential's validity.

 Facilities may use the PSP Sample Supplement document to assist facilities in determining if measures they choose to comply with RBPS 12(iv) are sufficient.
 This document is a voluntary tool that, if used, can be tailored to your specific facility and needs.

 Tips for Implementing PSP